antmicro/scalenode-cm4-baseboard/README.rst

 Overview
 ========

-This repository includes PCB design files for a baseboard supporting Raspberry Pi Compute Module 4.
+This repository includes the PCB design files for a baseboard supporting Raspberry Pi Compute Module 4.
 The baseboard has been optimized for 19-inch rack mount installations for distributed multi-node computing systems.

 Key features